zhen-jenlee-li/zhen-jenlee-li.github.io/_publications/1-2023-01-10-paper-in-prepration.md

 title: "Paper in Prepration"
 collection: publications
 permalink: /publication/1-2023-01-10-paper-in-prepration
-excerpt: 'This paper is about Gnome.'
+excerpt: 'This paper is about Genome.'
 date: 2023-01-10
 venue: 'Journal 1'
 paperurl: 'NA'